AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/drip-nurturing/creating-an-engagement-program/adding-a-program-to-an-engagement-program-stream.md

 A well-designed nested program contains emails, reports, and smart campaigns.
 It makes sense to keep these together.

-The email you use can live in the program, in a different program, or even in the Design Studio.
+The email you use can live in the program, in a different program, or even in the [!UICONTROL Design Studio].
 Where it lives will depend on how you want to use it.

 Reporting changes with email location.
-So, for example, if the email is in the Design Studio, in the Email Performance Report, all metrics are shown in one line - the different casts are combined.
+So, for example, if the email is in the [!UICONTROL Design Studio], in the Email Performance Report, all metrics are shown in one line - the different casts are combined.
 However, in the Engagement Stream Performance Report, the different sends are displayed separately.

 >[!CAUTION]
 >